 Absences, suspensions and extensions of your research

-If you are unable to study or believe your progress is being significantly disrupted then you must let your school know immediately.
+If you are unable to study or believe your progress is being significantly disrupted then you must let your Graduate School know immediately.

 Length of authorised absences

-An authorised absence is normally up to four weeks duration in one calendar year.
-This is in addition to the five weeks annual leave allowance you're entitled to per year.
+An authorised absence is normally up to four weeks’ duration in one calendar year.
+This is in addition to the five weeks annual leave allowance.
 If you require a longer period of absence, a suspension of study should be considered.

 Returning after an authorised absence

-You'll be expected to return to your studies promptly.
-This will include being able to carry out research effectively, attend the University and present work regularly against a timetable agreed with your supervisor.
+You are expected to return to your studies promptly.
+This includes being able to carry out research effectively, attend the University and present work regularly against a timetable agreed with your supervisor.

 If you're not ready to return keep in contact with your supervisor.
 Longer periods of absence may be dealt with as a suspension of study.
-If you do not keep in contact for a prolonged period, the University will assume you have withdrawn from your studies and your candidature will be terminated.
+If you do not keep in contact for a prolonged period, the University may assume you have withdrawn from your studies.
 It is therefore crucial that you discuss your return following absence with your supervisor.